mdavaf17/CTF-Writeups/CYBERGON-CTF-2023/Malfunction_File.md

 ## Malfunction File

-Extract the data and repair it!
+Can you fix the file and extract the secret data?

 https://media.discordapp.net/attachments/758115188796162088/1142977520078168156/Cybergon.jpg?width=634&height=628